shravanshetty1/blawgd/README.md

 , making it impossible for any man in the middle to censor information without being detected.

-(Currently unsupported) - All nodes on the network communicate over [TOR](https://en.wikipedia.org/wiki/Tor_(network)) making the network highly resistant to takedowns from entities such as corrupt governments and agencies.
+(Currently unsupported) - All nodes on the network communicate over [TOR](https://en.wikipedia.org/wiki/Tor_(network)) making the network highly resistant to takedowns from external entities.

 You can find out more details by going through the architecture [documentation](./docs/ARCHITECTURE.md).